-- □ The Society provides test sheets for each award (download from Find a Form).
-Instructors, evaluators and programmers use test sheets as teaching, evaluation and administrative tools respectively: - · To record teaching and evaluation results. - To record participant names and contact information.
+- · Providing proof of prerequisites. - · Providing any clothing required by the award. - · Providing personal protective equipment (e.g., gloves, face masks). - The Society provides test sheets for each award (download from Find a Form).
+Instructors, evaluators and programmers use test sheets as teaching, evaluation and administrative tools respectively: - To record teaching and evaluation results. - · To record participant names and contact information.